krzyzanowskim/CryptoSwift/README.md

 	git submodule add https://github.com/krzyzanowskim/CryptoSwift.git

 Then, drag the CryptoSwift.xcodeproj file into your Xcode project, and add CryptoSwift.framework as a dependency to your target.
+Now select your App and choose the General tab for the app target.
+Drag CryptoSwift.framework to "Embedded Binaries"

 Alternatively, you can build the Universal Framework and link it in your Xcode project.
 Aggregate target `CryptoSwift-Universal` runs a script to build a universal framework.
 The script currently copies the framework to the `Framework` directory.
 (The path to CryptoSwift directory cannot contain any space)